matthewturk/astr496-spr2018/syllabus.md

 # Course Description

-Short course description here.
+This course is intended to be a broad overview of many different aspects of computation in astronomy.
+Beginning with developing conversational computational abilities, we will progress to learning about image processing, ODE solvers, conducting simulations, using databases, and how computer architecture can influence speed and reliability of calculations.

 ## Course Overview

-This course is designed to give practical advice to students on communicating data through visualization.
-This will involve a considerable amount of programming, and typically this programming will be done in Python.
-For the most part, our data will be quantitative and multi-dimensional.
-The course will aim to provide both an understanding of what data visualizations communicate and a set of tools for constructing them yourself.

-The course will follow a common pattern within each three-hour instructional session.
-The first 60-90 minutes will be focused on lecture, where concepts and tools will be introduced; typically, each class will focus on one type of visualization or class of visualization.
-The remaining time will include exploration of a dataset, which may be independent or in groups, and then a wrap-up session at the end.
+This course is designed to provide practical, hands-on experience with computation as applied to astronomy and astrophysics.
+This encompasses several different components, but will primarily focus on items related to simulations, data processing, visualization, and overall computational skills.
+The course is not designed to provide detailed information about each of these topics, but instead to provide enough points of information to allow students to follow up on their own or during future research.

+This course will involve a considerable amount of programming as well as utilizing a Unix-like command line.
+We will primarily use Python for in-class work, but will have forays into C, Fortran, and potentially C++.

+The course has two sections each week, one on Tuesday and one on Thursday.
+Typically, these 90-minute sections will be broken into two components: an initial lecture, followed by hands-on collaborative work on laptops.
+During the lecture, concepts will be introduced that will be applied during the second component.

 Students are expected to have laptops with them, as well as access to Python installations, and will be encouraged to participate in class.
-Homework will be assigned and collected utilizing GitHub Classroom in the form of Jupyter notebooks.

 ## Pre- and Co-requisites

-None, although Python programming experience is assumed.
+None, although basic Python programming experience is assumed.

-# Course Overview

-The central themes of the course are:

-1. What are the components of an effective visualization of quantitative data?
-2. What tools and ecosystems are available for visualizing data?
-3. What systems can be put in place to generate visualizations rapidly and with high-fidelity representation?

 # Course Materials

 There is no textbook for this course.
-All course materials will be posted to the GitHub repository at https://github.com/UIUC-iSchool-DataViz/spring2017 .
+All course materials will be posted to the GitHub repository at https://github.com/matthewturk/astr496-spr2018/ which will be automatically built into a website accessible at matthewturk.github.io/astr496-spr2018/ .

 As the course progresses, a list of recommended readings will be generated for each class.
 These will be included in the course materials repository, and